mono-project/papers/businessplan.md

 | 2021 | 1'035'000 | 88'056 | Exchange online for 6 months |
 | 2022 | 2'089'125 | 704'556 | Search Engine online |
 | 2023 | 2'804'906 | 1'758'681 | First unpredicted year |

+#### Analysis
+The second year is the last year with negative money.
+From the then on we are able to pay the current salary with last years income.
+If we were bufferless, we would be able to be profitable after the first year.
+This is not wanted, since having a large buffer is important in a quickly changing business area.
+To overcome this first depression a large funding has to be raised during an initial coin offering.
+Therefore the minimum amount raised in such an ICO is 660'888€.